Can cats eat Takis? – Stop and read now!

 Can cats eat spicy snacks?

 Herbivores like cats have to be careful about the different foods, so they usually have more powerful taste buds.
-Cats eat the dead things they hunt – they don’t have to explore with their taste buds to make sure the food isn’t rotten or poisonous.
+Cats eat the dead things they hunt – they don’t have to explore with their taste buds to ensure the food isn’t rotten or poisonous.

 Generally speaking, cats cannot taste most spicy foods.
 They may sense a little spice, but it won’t come close to human taste.
 Therefore, your cat may not have a strong reaction to spicy foods at all.
 However, most cats can smell something spicy, so that they may avoid it altogether.

-Unfortunately, spices like cayenne pepper that contain capsaicin can cause cats to vomit, have diarrhea, or develop other gastrointestinal problems.
+Unfortunately, cayenne pepper containing capsaicin can cause cats to vomit, have diarrhea, or develop other gastrointestinal problems.
 The good news is that many cats, and maybe, yours too, will avoid some spices because it smells awful.
-In these cases, you usually don’t have to worry about your cat eating it.
+You usually don’t have to worry about your cat eating it in these cases.

 Spicy foods usually contain a lot of spices.
 Of course, there are many ways to make food spicy that don’t necessarily mean using a lot of spices.
 For example, sometimes, you can use cayenne pepper.